-Allen, in turn, has gone outside the

-company to find the right partners, including a PR professional, to help get out Hosted Solution's message.
-In doing this, Allen has access to senior level talent, but Hosted Solutions' payroll has not taken as large a hit.
+Allen, in turn, has gone outside the company to find the right partners, including a PR professional, to help get out their message.
+In doing this, Allen has access to senior level talent, but the company's payroll has not taken as large a hit.

 Allen also believes that employees are a company's most important marketers.
 "By exuding passion for the brand, they become a walking billboard for your company," she says.
 "They talk to their friends and network.
 If employees feel good, they will become your brand champions."

 Building a strong culture within a company can take time, Allen acknowledges.
 One of her first initiatives after being hired at the start of this year was to refine Hosted Solution's mission, vision and value statement.
 Then, she created programs around regular communications with the company, including quarterly meetings to share goals and progress, roundtables with CEO Rich Lee, and "plug ins" where the company's seven offices connect for conversations, recognition and fun.

-Allen, who created similar programs at SpectraSite, a Cary telecommunications company, said that creating a strong culture drives high customer satisfaction, which in turn yields strong operating results.
+Allen, who created similar programs at SpectraSite, a Cary, NC telecommunications company that was sold to American Tower for \$3.1B, said that creating a strong culture drives high customer satisfaction, which in turn yields strong operating results.